XQF/xqf/README.md

 CONTRIBUTE
 ----------

-You can fork this project, please read the [Guidelines](GUIDELINES.md).
+The best way to contribute is to fork this project, please read the [GUIDELINES.md](GUIDELINES.md) for further information.

 COPYRIGHT